 “Get to know the hiring manager as a person,” Thompson says.
 “One of the best ways to build a strong rapport is to find some common ground that you can use to connect with the other person.
 Small talk before the interview is critical.
 Asking about upcoming weekend plans or the last weekend can be an excellent way to get someone to open up.
 From there, show interest with open-ended questions.
 Hiring managers typically don’t love interviewing either and will appreciate the chance to talk about things that they enjoy.”

 Returning to work is often the biggest challenge that people will face in their professional life.
 Remember that the famous saying, ‘No man is an island’ rings particularly true here.
+Coaching when returning to work can give you the confidence to go find your new dream job.
 At every step of the way, one of our professional career coaches can help make the transition back to work as plain sailing as possible.